 "I chose to attend Holberton School because bootcamps seemed to be oversaturated and a dead-end route by the time I looked into them, and I didn't want to commit to the financial burden and length of a 4 year undergraduate degree."

-Frances Elizabeth "Betty” Holberton (1917-2001) was one of the six programmers of the ENIAC, which was the very first programmable computer, created in 1943 by the US Army.
+Frances Elizabeth "Betty" Snyder Holberton (1917-2001) was one of the six programmers of the ENIAC, which was the first programmable, general-purpose electronic digital computer, created in 1943 by the US Army.